JetBrains/rider-trx-plugin/README.md

 ## Installation

-You can install the **TRX Files Support** plugin directly from the JetBrains Plugin Repository or via the plugins section inside your JetBrains Rider IDE.
+You can install the **TRX Test Reports** plugin directly from the JetBrains Plugin Repository or via the plugins section inside your JetBrains Rider IDE.

 1. Open your IDE.
 2. Navigate to `File | Settings | Plugins` (or `JetBrains Rider | Preferences | Plugins` on macOS).
-3. Search for "TRX Files Support" and install the plugin.
+3. Search for "TRX Test Reports" and install the plugin.

 After installation, the plugin will be available for use without requiring any additional configuration.